Denperidge-Redpencil/Lessons_Learned/My_Experiences/short-thought-on-being-trans-at-your-work.md

 ![A person wearing a yellow shirt, smiling at the camera with their left arm raised and left hand behind their back.
 Their hair is pink and reaches nearly the end of their shoulders, with bangs swept to their left side using a pink hairclip.
 They're wearing a thin metal headgear with cat ears, and a necklace with the trans flag](https://osoc.be/_next/image?url=%2Feditions%2F2021%2Fparticipants%2Fcat-catry.jpg&w=640&q=75)

-I signed up, and near-immmediately asked the organisational staff "hey, all my paperwork will be under **beep**, but if you could like not address me not as a guy and also not using **beep** that would rule".
+I signed up, and near-immmediately contacted the organisational staff.
+"Hey, all my paperwork will be under **beep**, but if you could like not address me as a guy and also not use **beep** that would rule".

 And they did?!

 The only goof was a powerpoint with some automatic text having my old name in it.
-Which they as soon as I texted them about it, they *immediately* changed.
+Which as soon as I texted them about it, they *immediately* changed.

 This was the first time I've ever professionally used my chosen name and presented alternatively.
 But luckily my nerves were able to crystallise into me being very hyperactive and all over the place.
 A lot of people did their remote group photo using a screenshot of a videocall, but I photoshopped our team into Voltron.
 I posted music and then we (especially Chris, our coach who I adore and if you are reading this HI!) started a fake cult about the audio recording software that wouldn't remove the audio watermark even though a legit license was bough- I'm getting off track.